-A special packaging (Engl. "bag-in-box") for beverages invented in 1955 by William R. Scholle.
-It became popular in the 1970s and was used mainly for milk, fruit juices and later also wine.
-The liquid is contained in a bag made of foil composite material (for example aluminium/polyethylene or polyethylene/ethyl-vinyl alcohol), which is protected by a stabilising cover made of corrugated cardboard or wood.
+A special packaging (Engl. "bag in a box") for beverages, invented in 1955 by William R. Scholle.
+It became popular in the 1970s and was mainly used for milk, fruit juices and later also wine.
+The liquid is contained in a bag made of film composite material (for example aluminium/polyethylene or polyethylene/ethyl vinyl alcohol), which is protected by a stabilising cover made of corrugated cardboard or wood.
 In addition to the classic bag-in-boxes with cuboid cardboard, there are also more visually sophisticated ones in cylindrical form (bag-in-tube).
 There is a pouring valve on the bag.
-When the bag is emptied, it contracts so that the outflowing volume is not replaced by air and contact with oxygen is avoided.
-This ensures longer taste stability.
+When emptying, the bag contracts so that the leaking volume is not replaced by air and oxygen contact is avoided.
+This ensures longer flavour stability.
 The volume for wine containers is 1.5 / 3 / 5 and 10 litres.
-In the meantime, special, inexpensive cool boxes are also available for this purpose, which can hold up to three BiB's.
-Power can be supplied via the normal electrical network, but also via a car cigarette lighter.
+In the meantime, special, inexpensive cool boxes are also offered for this purpose, in which up to three BiB's can be accommodated.
+Power can be supplied via the normal mains supply, but also via a cigarette lighter in the car.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten